RATUL367/laravel-graphiql/README.md

 ### Lumen

-If you are using Lumen, copy it into that location manually and load the configuration in your `boostrap/app.php`:
+If you are using Lumen, run this command `cp vendor/mll-lab/laravelgraphiql/src/graphiql.php config/graphiql.php` and load the configuration in your `boostrap/app.php`:

 ```php